Guardians vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kris Bryant and the Colorado Rockies hit the field on Monday at Progressive Field against Cal Quantrill, who is starting for the Cleveland Guardians.
-First pitch will be at 6:10 PM ET.
+The Colorado Rockies and Kris Bryant hit the field at Progressive Field against Steven Kwan and the Cleveland Guardians on Tuesday.

-The Rockies are +165 moneyline underdogs for this matchup against the favorite Guardians (-200).
-The contest's over/under has been listed at 8 runs.
+The Rockies have been listed as +170 moneyline underdogs in this matchup against the favored Guardians (-210).
+The total is 8.5 runs for this game.

 Rep your team with officially licensed Guardiansgear!
 Head to Fanatics to find jerseys, shirts, and much more.